 Nick is a graduate of Leeds College of Music and the Guildhall School of Music and Drama.
 He has performed at many prestigious venues including the 606 Club, the Jazz Café, the Vortex and Ronnie Scott’s, with both his own band, and as sideman for Jim Mullen, Don Weller and Alan Barnes, and other leading jazz musicians.
 In 1998 he toured the UK as pianist/keyboardist with the Motown tribute musical “Dancing in the Streets” featuring Edwin Starr and Jackie Graham.
 Nick’s show “Molly and the Owl”, aimed at introducing younger children to jazz, took an Arts Council funded tour in 2005 which was a huge success.
 Nick is currently Education Manager for the e17 jazz collective.
 His website is at http://www.nicktomalin.co.uk/

 TRACEY MENDHAM: (Saxophones, occasional vocals)

 A thorough musical education took Tracey through the London College, the Royal Academy and the Guidhall School of Music.
 Her jazz skills were honed by Jimmy Hastings, Eddie Harvey, Bobby Wellins, Olaf Vas and Kathy Stobart.
 She has played alongside Harry “Sweets” Edison, Kenny Ball and Martin Shaw as well as in reggae, soul, salsa and orchestral outfits.
 Crazy For You was Tracey’s West End theatre debut and she has also recorded with the Blues Brothers Band.
-Like Perry, she has recently recorded her debut solo album but has yet to promote it in a big way.
+She has recorded her own solo album but has yet to promote it in a big way.
 Her enjoyment onstage is apparent to all and she takes the Essex girl jokes with good grace!

 ALEX KEEN: (Double bass)